-We caught up with Sean to find out what inspires him, balancing life as a freelancer, and how he uses Dropmark to keep up with his clients remotely.
+We caught up with Max to see what inspires him, and how he uses Dropmark to keep it curated and organized.

 What inspires you?